kojodoc/kojodoc.github.io/concepts/why-program-kojo.md

 One of the major foundational goals of the Kojo project is for kids to learn how to **learn with understanding** – given the opportunity to apply learned ideas to many different situations, and the exploration, discovery, and creation involved in this process.
 All of this fosters in them a mindset of experimentation, innovation, self-reliance, growth, mental discipline, and teamwork – with Kojo as the enabler.

-The above thoughts relates well to the *fundamental goals of education* that were enunciated very nicely by Shri Auribindo:
+The above ideas (and their implementions in Kojo) relate well to the *fundamental goals of education* that were enunciated very nicely by Shri Auribindo:
 *Learn to know*, *Learn to do*, *Learn to be*, *Learn to live together*.